JohnSnowLabs/spark-nlp/docs/en/alab/cluster_management.md

 ![server_page](/assets/images/annotation_lab/4.1.0/server_management.gif)

 By default, only 1 server can be initialized for either pre-annotation or training even if there are multiple licenses present.
-To enable more than 1 servers to be initialized we need to update the below configuration parameter in `annotationlab-updater.sh` script inside the artifacts folder and then re-run it.
+To enable more than 1 servers to be initialized update the below configuration parameter in `annotationlab-updater.sh` script inside the artifacts folder and then re-run it.

 ```bash
 model_server.count=<NUMBER_OF_SERVER_TO_INITIALIZE>